canaanventures/globalassist_admin/README.md

-# globalassist_admin
+# Application
-Admin Portal for Global Assist
+Global Assist - ADMIN

+## Author

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.